ccf-citi/ioexplorer-wiki/documentation/advanced-filter-language.md

 The AFL uses the HUGO symbol for human gene symbols.
 The rules pertinent to AFL users are listed below.
  - Human gene symbols are designated by **upper-case Latin letters** or by a combination of **upper-case letters** and **Arabic numerals**.
  - The initial character of the symbol should always be a letter.
 Subsequent characters may be other letters, or if necessary, Arabic numerals.

+Though the HUGO symbol standard calls for upper-case letters, the IOExplorer system will recognize lower-case HUGO symbols.

 For a more complete reference, see the Gene Symbol guidelines at [genenames.org](https://www.genenames.org/about/guidelines/#!/#tocAnchor-1-7)